Theme

 vllm-omni is an inference framework project presented around serving omni-modality models more efficiently across audio, video, and text-capable workflows.

 The repository presents vllm-omni as a serving framework for omni-modality models built in the wider vLLM ecosystem.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is